algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

 ## 4.1.
 Assumptions
 - Several tests using FABGen with the F# binding must be done.
 - The python language should also be studied for understanding FABGen.
-- The C API created will go through a process of configuration to be used.
+- The C API created will go through a process of configuration in order to be used.

 ## 4.2.
 Constraints
 - F# is a static language, so we need to go through the C language to create the binding.